Rachelslh/ArabicGPT/README.md

 ## Training

-At present time, i have only trained this on my Macbook M1 Pro, using [!Metal PErformance Shaders](https://developer.apple.com/metal/pytorch/) (MPS) device with Pytorch.
+At present time, i have only trained this on my Macbook M1 Pro, using [Metal PErformance Shaders](https://developer.apple.com/metal/pytorch/) (MPS) device with Pytorch.

 ### Optimization
 In a desperate attempt to optimize training as much as i can on an MPS device, i've tried several attempts: